The lifetime allowance was introduced on 6 April 2006 (A-Day) but has not remained at the same level. It is currently £1,073,100.

 Historic lifetime allowance levels can be found in our rates and factors area.

 Simply having benefits worth more than the lifetime allowance doesn’t trigger a lifetime allowance charge.
 Benefits are only tested against the lifetime allowance when a benefit crystallisation event happens.
 There are various benefit crystallisation events, most obviously when an individual takes benefits or dies.
-However, there are also some automatic benefit crystallisation events at age 75 which test any uncrystallised benefits or any growth in drawdown funds.
+However, there are also some automatic benefit crystallisation events at age 75 which test any uncrystallised benefits or any growth in the value of funds held in a drawdown plan.

 A full list of the different types of benefit crystallisation events can be found in HMRC's Pensions Tax Manual.